Driving in Austria - A Guide for Visitors

 We compared hire car prices on Discover Cars.
 We selected an inexpensive car hire company near Vienna Airport.
 A company representative was waiting for us after the landing and took us with a van to their office nearby.

-At the office, we accomplished the car hire papers and also paid a border-crossing fee.
-We were unsure whether to visit Germany during our trip but because the border is so close to Salzburg, we didn't want to take the risk of accidentally crossing the border.
+We accomplished the car hire papers at the office and paid a border-crossing fee.
+We were unsure whether to visit Germany during our trip, but because the border is so close to Salzburg, we didn't want to risk accidentally crossing the border.
 That would have caused an expensive penalty fee.
-Since Germany and Austria both are Schengen countries, there is no border inspection between them.
+Since Germany and Austria are both Schengen countries, they have no border inspection.

-In just 30 minutes after arrival at the airport, we were ready to start driving our car hire which was a hybrid Suzuki Swift.
+In just 30 minutes after arrival at the airport, we were ready to start driving our car hire, a hybrid Suzuki Swift.
 Our first driving route was from Vienna to Salzburg.
-The driving took unexpectedly more than 3 hours because there were heavy thunderstorms on the way and we could not keep the full speed all the time.
+The driving took more than 3 hours because there were heavy thunderstorms on the way, and we could not keep up the full speed all the time.

 Driving Culture

-Quite soon, we noticed that drivers in Austria are friendly but driving speeds are high.
-Many drivers also tend to keep very short safe distances from other cars.
-Especially on autobahns, passing cars returned to our lane too soon after overtaking and we had to brake now and then to keep enough distance.
+Quite soon, we noticed that drivers in Austria are friendly, but driving speeds are high.
+Many drivers also keep short, safe distances from other cars.
+Especially on autobahns, passing cars returned to our lane too soon after overtaking, and we had to brake now and then to keep enough distance.
 Otherwise, driving on autobahns was smooth.

 Speed limits are high.
-Even on dark federal highways, the speed limit was often 100 km/h even though there were many curves and no street lights at all.
+Even on dark federal highways, the speed limit was often 100 km/h despite many curves and no street lights.
 We recommend driving a little slower if you aren't familiar with the road.

 According to our experience, drivers in Austria obey the traffic rules well.